pabloguarda/brtbenchmark/README.md

 Guarda, P., Velásquez, J.., Tun, T.H., Chen, X. and Zhong, G., 2017.
 Comparing Chinese and non-Chinese Bus Rapid Transit: Evidence from evaluation of global BRT based on BRT design indicators.
 Transportation Research Record 2647, 118–126.

+## Development setup

+1. Clone the repository
+2. Run the script `Main.R` located in the main folder of the repository

+## Visualizations

 Below is a figure of the paper that compares Chinese and non-Chinese Bus Rapid Transit systems across several subcategories:
 <p align="center">
 <img width="700" alt="Screen Shot 2022-02-03 at 11 14 28 AM" src="https://user-images.githubusercontent.com/25504487/152382282-53e169a0-9de7-49e6-8e84-a9d3eeb434db.png">